Baja Surf Trip

-A good night of resting up at La Fonda is needed before pushing down the road to the Islas de Todos Santos – one of the gnarliest surfing spots in all of Baja.
+A good night of resting up at La Fonda is in order before pushing down the road to the Islas de Todos Santos – one of the gnarliest surfing spots in all of Baja.
 Professional surfers consider the waves at Todos Santos to rival the biggest in Hawaii.
 If that doesn’t tell you that they are huge, then nothing will.
 Even if your skills aren’t up for the big waves at Todos, it is worth taking the ferry out to the island (the break is on an island a few miles out from Ensenada) just to see them.
 It really is an unbelievable experience.

 Baja Mexico is an area that is famous for its beaches and its surfing.
 Though the spots listed here definitely don’t make up the whole of the region, they do offer a good basic itinerary for a surfing road trip in Baja Norte – the northern part of the peninsula.